 Second, modulation amount can be increased but not decreased – with a very few exceptions.
 I would prefer ranges from -5 to +5 instead of 0 to +10.
 Positive and negative values would allow for easy stereo-filter sweeps with only “one” LFO: for example, by simply setting the UPPER synthesizer filter modulation to +5, the LOWER to -5.
 The GRP point of view: a value range from 0 to +10 allows more sensitive adjustments.
 This may be true, but …

 Third, there is no way to control the input level of the 24dB and 12dB filter indepentently.
 There is no real need for this in single filter mode (either 24dB or 12dB only).
 But in serial and parallel it can in effect be a weakness.

 Fourth, the sequencer output (row A and row B CV/gate out) does not merge with incoming MIDI data.
-Straight talk: key information via MIDI will not be carried to the sequencer (analogue) output.
+Straight talk: key information via MIDI will not be carried to the sequencer (analog) output.
 Controlling other 1v/oct synthesizers, the GRP sequencer sends plain cv/gate data, but ignores any transpose information you might want to contribute via MIDI.
 This data merge functions of course inside the GRP, so playing the A8 alone results in this happening automatically.

 The one and only.
 A brief story …

 Talking about a synthesizer is exhausting and in a way impossible.
 You can neither describe its sound, nor draw a picture of the instrument’s charisma.
 You have to play the instrument, you have to hear it, you have to see it in the real … and you have to get a feel for its hardware.
 So, instead of talking about genuine sound quailities and excellent performance, I’ll tell you a story …